Here is my write up on how to upgrade your G6's speedometer cluster with the 2009.5-2010 cluster with the integrated DIC (Driver Information Center)

 Here's the pin and wire.

-And I had to extend the wire so I had some play room behind the cluster.
+And you will need to extend the wire so there is a little more play room behind the cluster.

 I went with green to match everything better.